apereo/cas/docs/cas-server-documentation/installation/Hazelcast-Ticket-Registry.md

 ## Configuration

-This module has a configuration strategy which by default auto-configures a hazelcast instance used by the ticket registry implementation to retrieve a Hazelcast's map for its distributed tickets storage.
+This module has a configuration strategy which by default auto-configures a hazelcast instance used by the ticket registry implementation to build and retrieve Hazelcast's maps for its distributed tickets storage.
 Some aspects of hazelcast configuration in this auto-configuration mode are controlled by CAS properties.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#hazelcast-ticket-registry).